-Content: Algebra 1a is the first year in a two-year sequence to complete the curriculum expected in our Algebra I coursework.
-This course focuses on the following topics outlined in the Common Core Standards: relationships between quantities and reasoning with equations; linear and exponential relationships; descriptive statistics; expressions and equations; and quadratic functions and modeling.
+Content: Algebra 1a is the first year in a two-year sequence to complete the curriculum expected in our Algebra 1 coursework.
+This course focuses on the following topics outlined in the Common Core Standards: relationships between quantities, expressions, solving equations and inequalities, linear equations and functions, arithmetic sequences, solving systems of equations and inequalities, absolute value equations and functions, and descriptive statistics.
 Scientific calculator required: TI-30XII \$15.00.
 Graphic calculator suggested: TI-84 \$80-\$130.